wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 Dr. Ikeda has been doing neurological research for less than 10 years now, and his interest in the brain and consciousness started when he was in high school and **he wanted to know how his own mind worked.**

-> There was a time in high school and college when I was troubled by things I didn't need, and I wanted to learn more about my own mind.
+> There was a time in high school and college when I was distressed about things, and I wanted to learn more about my own mind.
 > I took classes in psychology and philosophy, and as I learned more, I decided to study the brain because there is a fact that the mind is created by the brain.
 > I guess there was a way to learn about the mind through work and listening to people in various fields.
 > However, as I started my research, I found that **the approach of science**, such as theories and how to organize facts, was more comfortable for me, and I decided to go into research.